SonicLighter/zend-local.loc/README.md

 > ./vendor/bin/doctrine-module orm:info - to get info about Entities
 > ./vendor/bin/doctrine-module orm:schema-tool:update --force - to update database
 > ./vendor/bin/doctrine-module orm:validate-schema - check validation

+5. Open Database.sql and execute SQL code to add admin.
+To get access to admin panel, you should use username: admin, password: admin123